 Books.
 Books.
 And more books.
 If you walk into our home, that’s pretty much what you’ll find.
 I’ve been collecting children’s books since my first year as a teacher, so my home is exploding with books.
 I was subscribed to a mail-in Book-of-the-Month-Club (remember those?)
 Books arrived at my door on a monthly basis, and I just couldn’t return them once they were in my hands.
 Even though my little guy can’t read yet, I have bombarded him with books and stories since before his birth.

-While books are just scrumptious, the truth is that some books are better than others for the child with special needs.
+While books are just scrumptious, the truth is that some books are better than others.
 In this post, I share just what those are and why.

 Why some books may be a challenge for children with special needs